 postgresql:

-The operator creates a StatefulSet, Service, and Volume the deployment, but the human administrator doesn’t need awareness of these details.
-They only have to supply the relevant parameters to configure the Postgres instance.
+version: "17"The operator creates the StatefulSet, Services, and Volumes for the deployment, but the administrator doesn’t need awareness of these details.
+They only have to supply the relevant parameters to configure the Postgres cluster.

 MySQL Operator

 The MySQL Operator for Kubernetes is an official solution for deploying MySQL in Kubernetes.
-Similarly to the Postgres Operator shown above, it lets you provision new MySQL database instances by adding InnoDBCluster objects to your cluster.
+Similar to the Postgres Operator shown above, it lets you provision new MySQL database instances by adding InnoDBCluster objects to your cluster.

 The operator automatically manages data persistence, network discovery, and traffic routing by creating appropriate Kubernetes objects such as StatefulSets and Services.
 It’s designed to accommodate the entire database lifecycle, including future MySQL upgrades and scheduled backups to external object storage systems.